borangao/borangao.github.io/_pages/about.md

 {% include base_path %}

 Hi!
 I’m Boran Gao, a Ph.D candidate in University of Michigan, Ann Arbor in the [Department of Biostatistics](https://sph.umich.edu/biostat/phd-student-profiles/gao-boran.html).
+I am under the supervision of [Xiang Zhou](https://www.xzlab.org/).
 I have a broad interest in statistical genetics and genomics including, GWAS, heritability/genetic correlation estimation, mendelian randomization, and fine-mapping, integrating GWAS and spatial transcriptomics.

 ## My work and research
 I work in the field of statistical genetics, mainly developing statistical tools for GWAS studies.
 I have experience in developing models for genetic correlation estimation, mendelian randomization and fine-mapping across ancestries.
 For the detailed research description and tools developed, please [visit](https://borangao.github.io/research/).